peanutprotocol/peanut-sdk/MANUAL.md

 - [ ] move to TypeScript
 - [ ] prefill priority fee based on chain conditions (e.g. important for polygon)
 - [ ] async bulk link creation function

+### Notes
+- Packaged ethersv6 into the dependencies to avoid dependency issues with ethersv5.
+It increases bundle size by a lot, we need a better way of dealing with this.
+Potentially use Viem? https://viem.sh